 - Fine pens, jackets, leather notebooks, briefcases, lunch kits, weather radios and sweaters with the company logo are examples of gifts that delight employees.
 Forget the mugs, t-shirts or other inexpensive offerings — you need to kick it up a notch.

 Remember, not every employee exchanges Christmas cards for the holidays.
 The days celebrated by diverse employees are many in December and January.
 You want to make sure you honor and celebrate everyone.

 - Take care not to schedule important celebrations that conflict with other religious or national holidays.

 - Serve food at events that allow employees from any culture or religious background to partake.
 Always provide a vegetarian option.

 - While it’s okay to say, “Merry Christmas,” keep most office celebrations secular to honor diverse beliefs.
 Look for ways to include people from all backgrounds.
 You can extend a card, a gift or a thank you note to honor diverse employee celebrations, remembrances and religious events.
 When in doubt, keep it generic.

 - Consider offering floating holidays to meet the needs of diverse employees for holiday time off.

-- Encourage goal setting at both the individual and departmental level.
+- Encourage goal setting for individuals and the department.
 Employees need to see where their job and goals fit into the bigger picture.
-Keep the atmosphere positive, uplifting, and forward-looking.
-Maybe a lunch or cocktail hour to celebrate the goals and prospects for the New Year is in order the first or second week of January.
+Keep the atmosphere positive, uplifting and forward-looking.
+Consider a lunch or cocktail hour to celebrate the goals and prospects for the New Year for the first or second week of January.

-Seize the opportunities inherent in the season to delight employees and cement positive business relationships that will last all year—and for many years.
+Seize the opportunities inherent in the season to delight employees and cement positive business relationships that will last all year and for many years.